 Though Livy’s work is invaluable in our understanding of the first seven centuries of ancient Rome, the massive volume of his work and the hindsight of two millennia provide opportunities for criticism of his works.
 Since he played no known part in politics, this precludes him from seeing the inner workings of the Senate and the magistrates.

-This lack of political involvement probably deprived him of firsthand access to much material, such as meeting minutes from the Senate, texts of treaties, and the great speeches.
-Also, because he was not a member of the priestly class he did not have direct access to the copious documents and records of the priestly colleges.
+This lack of political involvement probably deprived him of firsthand access to much material, such as meeting minutes from the Senate, texts of treaties, and great speeches.
+Also, because he was not a member of the priestly class, he did not have direct access to the copious documents and records of the priestly colleges.

 Praise of Livy’s Work